Sanshain/django_prototype/README.md

 # django prototype
-usefull django sample project for quick start
+Usefull django sample project for quick start

+Use `git clone` command to enjoy